Books by Bill Wall

 In 1857, Paul Morphy defeated Charles Stanley in a chess match and was awarded $100 in prize money.
 Morphy gave the money to Stanley's wife and children.
 As a mark of gratitude, she named her daughter Pauline, who was born in December, 1857.

-In 1862, the prize fund in the International Tournament at London was 210 British pounds, of which 100 pounds was given to the first prize.
+In 1862, the prize fund in the International Tournament at London was 210 British pounds, of which 100 pounds was given to the first prize to Adolf Anderssen.

 In 1866, the stakes were 100 British pounds in the Anderssen vs. Steinitz match.
-The money was raised by the Westminster Chess Club.
+The money was raised by the Westminster Chess Club, won by Steinitz.

 In 1867, 1st prize at a Paris International Tournament was 5000 francs, won by Ignatz von Kolisch.
 The top four finishers also received a Sevres vase, worth about 5,000 francs, and presented by the Emperor Napoleon III.
 Kolisch invested his vase in real estate right after the tournament.

 In 1874, the total prize fund in the third American Chess Congress was $450.
+First place prize was $225.
 The players had to pay a $20 entry fee.

 In September, 1876, the first "brilliancy prize" was awarded to Henry Bird for his game against James Mason, played in New York.
 The prize was a silver cup.